dominik-ilja/delta-desk-notes/Sushchnosti/National Student Debt Forgiveness Center/National Student Debt Forgiveness Center.md

 ---
 # National Student Debt Forgiveness Center

 NSDFC is a student loan repayment program consulting company that helps borrowers reduce or eliminate student loan debt through federal programs.
+NSDFC will prepare federal forms for individuals on their behalf for a fee.
+The majority of the services that they offer relate to federal programs.
+However, they do have some other services like consulting.

 Bill is the "Big Boss" of NSDFC.
 He own's a law firm that works with unions.
 Natalie started NSDFC.
 Bill bought out Natalie, but kept her as a consultant.